Research Cohorts and Seminar Logistics

 Travel and Accomodations

-We will provide transportation from Raleigh Durham Airport (RDU) to Elon's campus for accepted participants.
-If you will be driving to Elon please let us know in advance so we can arrange for a parking permit.
+We will provide transportation to/from Raleigh Durham Airport (RDU) and Elon's campus for accepted participants.
+If you will be driving to Elon, please let us know in advance so we can arrange for a parking permit.
 We will provide additional travel information with acceptance notices.

-We provide housing in Elon University's residence halls, state-of-the-art residential facilties.
-Participants will have air-conditioned single rooms; many rooms have private bathrooms.
-Towels and linens are provided.
+We provide housing in Elon University's Colonnades A - Story Hall, a state-of-the-art residential facility.
+Participants will have air-conditioned single rooms; most rooms have private bathrooms.
+Towels and linens are provided, but participants will need to bring all toiletries.
 All buildings on Elon’s campus have wireless internet access.
 Participants also have access to the sports facilities at Elon, including the fitness center, racquetball courts, pool, tennis courts, and a driving range.

 All meals and snacks will be provided (Sunday dinner through Friday lunch).
 Accepted participates will have an opportunity to note any dietary preferences.